dawsonlp/BasicMcpServer/mcp_server_implementation_guide.md

 This guide provides detailed instructions on how to implement a Model Context Protocol (MCP) server that can integrate with external APIs and services.
 The examples focus on creating a Jira MCP server, but the patterns can be applied to any API or service integration.

+## Key References

+This guide builds upon these important resources:

+- [Model Context Protocol Documentation](https://modelcontextprotocol.io/introduction) - The official MCP documentation which provides the foundation for understanding the protocol
+- [MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk) - The official SDK used in this implementation
+- [MCP HTTP Client Example](https://github.com/slavashvets/mcp-http-client-example) - A reference implementation that informed the testing approach

 ## Table of Contents

 1. [Introduction to MCP Servers](#introduction-to-mcp-servers)